grigsbyanthony/QBSW/README.md

 # 🌱 QBTW | A Terrible QBittorrent Seed-tracking Widget <a href="https://github.com/grigsbyanthony/QBSW"><img src="GitHubAssets/logo_nonsize-transformed.png" align="right" height="100" /></a>

 A pet project in the form of an unobtrusive, toolbar/widget-based torrenting tracker for QBittorrent users.
 An excellent excuse to learn Swift, more than anything.
-For use in pulling large archived files from a storage server.
+A general, personal utility for data retrieval from things like archive.org (data hoarding).

 ![Static Badge](https://img.shields.io/badge/Status-Incomplete-red)
 ![Static Badge](https://img.shields.io/badge/Version-1.0-blue)